 When to Take One for the Team

-As in life, people who never compromise, volunteer, or take the wishes and needs of others into account—well, they might be successful but they surely aren’t popular.
+As in life, people who never compromise, volunteer, or take the wishes and needs of others into account—well, they might be successful but they surely aren’t popular in teams.
 And frankly, I doubt they are all that successful either.

 Purely pragmatically, it is in your best interest to be seen as someone who will put the good of the group ahead of your own wishes.
 From your own experience, I’m sure you know that your colleagues like you more and are therefore more likely to help out when you need it.

 In addition, a team where all members are willing to give and take is a good place to work, as well as (usually) more effective.
 We all want to have a job where we love to get into work—being a good team member can contribute to that environment.

 There can be any number of right times, but here are some you might want to consider if we are talking about the previous situation where someone can’t go to a high-value conference.